-Indian Exports: India majorly exports rice (~30%), Tea (~4%), Flat rolled products of steel (~10%) etc. We see, this ban will have a short-term adverse impact on the exports.
+Indian Exports: India majorly exports rice (~30%), Tea (~4%), Flat-rolled products of steel (~10%), etc. We see this ban will have a short-term adverse impact on the exports.
 As quoted of ICRA (A well know rating agency), Iran has remained a major export destination for Indian Basmati rice and the industry’s concentration on Iran has only magnified in FY2019.
-Discontinuation of crude oil imports from Iran can lead to issues on recovery of outstanding dues for the Basmati rice shipments already made, hampering the financial position of such exporters.
+Discontinuation of crude oil imports from Iran can lead to issues on the recovery of outstanding dues for the Basmati rice shipments already made, hampering the financial position of such exporters.

 The Politics: Slippery tactics & crude intentions

 Geopolitical importance: Iran offers India geographical leverage to access key regions of Afghanistan and Central Asia.
 Choosing to stop buying from Iran could possibly incite sourness in the otherwise healthy relationship India shares with Iran and open up possibilities of restrictions in geographical access as well.